Kings–Tulare Regional Station

 Kings–Tulare Regional Station is a planned California High-Speed Rail station serving Kings County and Tulare County, California.
-It will be located near the intersection of Hanford Expressway and Central Valley Highway, just east of the city limits of Hanford and less than 20 mi west of the larger city of Visalia.
+It will be located atop the Hanford Viaduct near the intersection of Hanford Expressway and Central Valley Highway, just east of the city limits of Hanford and less than 20 mi west of the larger city of Visalia.

 The construction of the station has been controversial, with Tulare County supporting the station while Kings County, where the station would be located, has strongly opposed the entire California High-Speed Rail project.